dioxfile/dioxfile/README.md

 ## Hi! 👋

-My name is Karan Luciano, Computer scientist at the Universidade Estadual do Estado de Mato Grosso - UNEMAT.
-Great technology enthusiast and lover of the GNU / Linux system.
+My name is Karan Luciano, Full professor at the State University of Mato Grosso (UNEMAT).
+Bachelor of Computer Science from the State University of Mato Grosso (UNEMAT, 2005), postgraduate in Network Technology with Structured Cabling (UFLA, 2006) and in Computer Science (PUC-RS, 2009).
+Master in Computer Science (UFG, 2014).

 - :office_worker:
 - :fire: Techs: Sheel Script, Python, PHP, Laravel Framework, Servers, among others.